-Teacher Evaluation
+3. Teacher Evaluation

-- a.
-The current Teacher Evaluation Guide shall be revised to reflect all changes in the teacher evaluation procedures included in this Agreement. - b.
+a.
+The current Teacher Evaluation Guide shall be revised to reflect all changes in the teacher evaluation procedures included in this Agreement.

+b.
 All teachers shall be evaluated according to expectations and standards in four areas: planning and preparation, classroom environment; instruction; and professional responsibilities.
-Student performance indicators (e.g., achievement as measured by tests, authentic assessments, teacher observations, etc.) shall be incorporated. - c.
-Teachers evaluated under Education Law Section 3012-c or Section 3012-d or relevant approved teacher evaluation rubrics shall yield one of the following four (4) summary ratings: "Highly Effective", "Effective", "Developing" and "Ineffective".
-Teachers evaluated under the traditional 2009 rubrics shall be rated "Distinguished", "Proficient", "Meets Professional Standards", "Below Professional Standards" and "Unsatisfactory". - d.
+Student performance indicators (e.g., achievement as measured by tests, authentic assessments, teacher observations, etc.) shall be incorporated.

+c.
+Teachers evaluated under Education Law Section 3012c or relevant approved teacher evaluation rubrics shall yield one of the following four (4) summary ratings: "Highly Effective", "Effective", "Developing" and "Ineffective".
+Teachers evaluated under the traditional 2009 rubrics shall be rated "Distinguished", "Proficient", "Meets Professional Standards", "Below Professional Standards" and "Unsatisfactory".

+d.
 Negotiated changes in teacher evaluation procedures shall be implemented as soon as possible when approved by the parties' Negotiating Teams.
-The parties agree that the City School District current Teacher Evaluation Guide revised to reflect changes in Education Law Section 3012-c or Section 3012-d, shall be the basis for the NYS-required Annual Professional Performance Review (hereinafter referred to as "APPR").
+The parties agree that the City School District current Teacher Evaluation Guide revised to reflect changes in Education Law Section 3012-c, shall be the basis for the NYS-required Annual Professional Performance Review (hereinafter referred to as "APPR").
 Any modifications in the process for developing the APPR or the content of the APPR required by CR 100.2(o) shall be the responsibility of the Career in Teaching Joint Governing Panel.